SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 You can add family, friends, and professional caregivers that you would like to receive updates on your health and well-being to your Care Circle.
 You can add as many people as you would like to your Care Circle, although Aloe Care Health recommends five.

-No. The Essentials and Essentials Plus systems do not need Wi-Fi, a landline, or a smartphone to be installed or monitor your home.
+The Essentials and Essentials Plus systems do not need Wi-Fi, a landline, or a smartphone to be installed or monitor your home.
+Total Care needs Wi-Fi for monitoring within your home.
+However, if you lose your Wi-Fi connection, the system simply switches to 4G so you’re always protected.

 Institute on Aging.
 (2016).
 Bathroom Design Tips for Caregivers: Keeping Seniors Safe While Aging in Place.